 Every two or three years, maritime arbitrators and other participants in maritime arbitration from around the world gather for the International Congress of Maritime Arbitrators (ICMA).
 I reflected on ICMA XX in Copenhagen in September 2017 in my LexisNexis Blog post ICMA 2017: if winter is coming the answer is hygge.
 I quoted Lord Mustill who delivered the first Cedric Barclay lecture at ICMA X in Vancouver in 1991: ‘The voice of maritime arbitration is not heard as it should be.
 Too little is said to those who ought to be listening, about its practices, its importance and its theory.’

-As an Aspiring Full Member of the LMAA, I accept appointments on its Terms, and under the LMAA Small Claims Procedure, from parties and from the President of the LMAA.
+As an Aspiring Full Member of the LMAA, I accept appointments under its Terms and Procedures from parties and from the President of the LMAA.
+I was privileged to serve as the LMAA’s Honorary Secretary from September 2021 to September 2022.